The Occupational Safety and Health Review Commission

 - Implement changes in the agency’s revised Rules of Procedures to improve case processing.

-- Focus on the disposition of older cases, with the immediate aim of reducing the existing backlog and the eventual goal that no case will sit for more than nine months on review.
+- Focus on the disposition of older cases, with the immediate aim of reducing the existing backlog and the eventual goal that a majority of cases will issue within twelve months of being directed for review.

 - Expedite the disposition of priority cases that require rapid action (e.g., cases that are to be remanded back to the ALJ level, court remands, interlocutory reviews, and Rule 60(b) cases), such that they are disposed of within six months on review.

-- Implement internal targets to assist in the preparation of cases and issuance of Commission decisions.
+- Implement internal metrics to assist in the preparation of cases and issuance of Commission decisions.

 - Accelerate processing of cases through a variety of efforts, including early intervention of Commissioners’ counsels, computerization of changes to draft decisions and development of strategies to resolve cases when there are only two Commission members.